kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/chart_migration/_index.en.md

 Once the conversion is completed, carefully check the new configuration files for mistakes.
-Do note that the installer generally does not output default values, so if you configured for example 2 Apiserver replicas and this is the default for Kubermatic anyway, the generated `KubermaticConfiguration` will skip the value alltogether, relying on the defaulting.
+Do note that the installer generally does not output default values, so if you configured for example 2 Apiserver replicas and this is the default for Kubermatic anyway, the generated `KubermaticConfiguration` will skip the value altogether, relying on the defaulting.

 It is now recommended to setup Kubermatic in a test environment, using the newly converted files.